brianholland99/lunchemail/README.md

-# sendlunchemail
+# lunchemail

+## Overview
-This program sends out the group email to notify participants of this week's lunch for Friday.
+This program sends out an email to notify participants of this week's lunch for Friday.

-See comments in the sample config.yaml describing configuration options.
+See comments in 'sampleconfig.yaml' describing configuration options.

 Install additional packages:
 pip install -r requirements.txt

-Usage:
-python3 sendlunchemail.py config.yaml
+"./lunchemail.py -h" to see usage.